Skip to content

 You can find an example of this in the .docx example template.

-For more build-in list functionality read this section in the Jinja documentation.
+For more built-in list functionality read this section in the Jinja documentation.

 Conditional expressions